NNether23/NNether23/README.md

 - 👋 Hi, I’m NNether23
-- 👀 I’m interested in learning new things on computer
+- 👀 I’m interested in learning new programming languages
 - 🌱 I’m currently learning python
-- 📫 How to reach me: discord: NNether23#4306
+- 📫 How to reach me: Discord: NNether23#4306

 <!---
 NNether23/NNether23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.